Why Is Dehydrate Temp so Important?

 Dehydrating your food not only gives you space and lets you keep your food longer; it can also double the amount of antioxidants in some fruits.
 You have to do it right in order to make the food safe and nutritious.

 This includes using the right temperature.
 Your dehydrator temperature is essential, but why?
+Understanding the relationship between food temperature and air temperature inside the dehydrator is crucial, as air temperature impacts the dehydration process and enzyme preservation.
 Find out everything you need to know from this helpful guide.

 Why Dehydrate Foods?

 Dehydrating foods lets you preserve them for months.
+When you dehydrate food, you benefit from shelf-stable storage, nutritional control, cost-saving, faster cooking times, and weight and space savings.
 The dehydrator produces a gentle heat that slowly bakes your food.
 The best part is all the vitamins, minerals, and enzymes stay in your food.

 Dehydrators simply remove the water.
 About 50 to 70 percent of most meats is water.
 Fruits and vegetables contain about 80 to 95 percent water.